Eggplants

 • If you live in a cold climate, consider using row covers to keep the young eggplants warm and sheltered.
 Open the ends of the row covers on warm days so that bees may pollinate the eggplants’ flowers.

-See also Delphiniums
+See also Mulled Apple Cider

 Eggplant